Teacher in Residence

 Resources by Detroit-Area Teachers in Residence

-Each summer the Teacher in Residence (TIR) applies his or her area of professional interest toward helping other Wayne County classrooms connect to their community and take philanthropic action to address needs creatively.
+Each summer the Teacher in Residence (TIR) applies their area of professional interest toward helping other Wayne County classrooms connect to their community and take philanthropic action to address needs creatively.
 This page contains some of their work.

 1. Philanthropy and Service-Learning Lesson Plans